-Flood, mudslides from strong rain in Japan kill at least 7
+Floods, mudslides from heavy rain in Japan kill at least 10

 The Prime Minister’s Office said the average rainfall for the entire month had fallen in just half a day Friday.

 The downpour came from a low-pressure system above Japan’s main island of Honshu that moved northward later Friday.
 Power was restored Saturday at most of the 6,000 Chiba households that had lost electricity.
+About 390 people remained at shelters Saturday afternoon.

 Two weeks ago, Typhoon Hagibis caused widespread flooding and left more than 80 people dead or presumed dead across Japan.
+An earlier typhoon in September had devastated Chiba, where more than 50,000 homes were damaged or destroyed, and 100 others flooded.
+Friday’s downpour flooded more than 150 homes and damaged several others.

 Yoshiki Takeuchi, an office worker who lives in a riverside house in Chiba’s Sodegaura city, said he had just finished temporary repairs to his roof after tiles were blown off by the September typhoon when Friday’s rains hit hard.

 “I wasn’t ready for another disaster like this.
-I’ve had enough of this, and I need a break,” he told Kyodo News.
+I’ve had enough of this, and I need a break,” he told Kyodo News agency.

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi